Saturday, December 31, 2011

 Here we have another fabulous Audio Fidelity album cover.
-Someone at AF understood the value of a fun cover.
-AF also apparently spent more money on printing than their competition.
-Their covers were printed on the best paper stock The colors still pop to this day.
+AF understood the value of cover art.
+AF printed on the best paper stock The colors still pop.

 Also, back in 1962, there was no legal disclaimer to warn buyers not to set fire to limbo equipment in the middle of their living rooms...
 Ah, the good old days when we could set fire to our dates and not be sued.

 The Electronic Concept Orchestra

 Here is another in at least six albums release by The Electronic Concept Orchestra (including this album, there are photos of six albums on the back of the jacket).
 I have one other Electronic Concept album titled Moog Groove.
 There is one album found on the back cover titled "Flowers of Evil LS 86066.
 That sounded cool to me so I wen looking for a copy online and could not find a cover image.
 Was that album released?